p-quintanilla/p-quintanilla.github.io/_pages/publications.md

 ![](/_pages/4.png)

+You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=1dp-SB4AAAAJ&hl=en).

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{[author.googlescholar](https://scholar.google.com/citations?user=1dp-SB4AAAAJ&hl=en)}}">my Google Scholar profile</a>.</u>
 {% endif %}